cloudmesh/useful-introduction_to_cloud-2015/_sources/class/lesson/linux/python/syntax.txt

 numeric (any of the digits), white space (spaces, tabs, newlines, etc), syntactic directives (comma, colon, quotation, exclamation, etc), and so forth.
-A string is just a sequence of the character and typically indicated by surounding the characters in double quotes.
+A string is just a sequence of the character and typically indicated by surrounding the characters in double quotes.

 So, what happened when you pressed Enter?
 The interactive Python program read the line ``print "Hello world from Python!"``, split it into